 Edward was singularly affected as he came in upon it through the little wicket: he pressed Charlotte's hand, and tears started into his eyes.
-But these were very soon put to flight Charlotte, openly as she appeared to be by the appearance of their singular visitor.
+But these were very soon put to flight by the appearance of their singular visitor.
 This gentleman had declined sitting down in the castle; he had ridden straight through the village to the churchyard gate; and then, halting, he called out to his friends, "Are you not making a fool of me?
 Is there need, really?
 If there is, I can stay till midday.
 But don't keep me.
 I have a great deal to do before night."